iliapopov17/NGS-Handbook/04_Phylogenetics/04_06_Phylogenomics/README.md

+# Phylogenomics
+- `04_06_Lab_journal_.ipynb` - contains the whole of pipeline done.
+- `scripts` - folder with scripts needed in this pipeline
+- `photos` - animal species photos used in the very end of this pipeline

+## **Introduction**

+This guide is about reconstructing phylogeny using more than just one gene.<br>
+It is divided into 2 parts:
+1. **Phylogeny of selected mammalian species based on mitochondrial genomes**
+2. **Phylogeny of selected mammalian species based on proteomes**

+During this work there are several trees constructed.
+Some are good, some are bad.
+If you are interested in comparing the phylogenies - see [04_08_Tanglegram](https://github.com/iliapopov17/NGS-Handbook/tree/main/04_Phylogenetics/04_08_Tanglegram)

 ## **Part 1.
 Phylogeny of selected mammalian species based on mitochondrial genomes.**

 > **Objective**: construct a phylogeny for 13 mitochondrial